peter88213/yw2xtg/README.md

-# yw2xtg - XPress tagged text export from yWriter projects
+# novx_xtg - XPress tagged text export from noveltree projects

-For more information, see the [project homepage](https://peter88213.github.io/yw2xtg) with description and download instructions.
+For more information, see the [project homepage](https://peter88213.github.io/novx_xtg) with description and download instructions.

 ## Development

-*yw2xtg* is organized as an Eclipse PyDev project.
+*novx_xtg* is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

-*yw2xtg* depends on the [pywriter](https://github.com/peter88213/PyWriter) library which must be present in your file system.
+*novx_xtg* depends on the [novxlib](https://github.com/peter88213/Pnoveltree) library which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script

 ```
 .
-├── PyWriter/
+├── noveltree/
 │   └── src/
-│       └── pywriter/
+│       └── novxlib/
-└── yw2xtg/
+└── novx_xtg/
     ├── src/
     ├── test/
     └── tools/